riemers/SSMS/README.md

 2. Koraktor for helping out and debugging issues and ofcourse his [steam condenser]
 3. Multiple people from irc mostly from Alliedmodders for helping/ideas.
 4. Several people from our community (Pablo/Alias/etc)
-5. DarthNinja for creating the frist [crashlogger] plugin.
+5. DarthNinja for creating the first [crashlogger] plugin.
 6. Author of admin logging plugin part (mentioned in the source of supplied plugin)

 [tool]: http://nephyrin.net/tools/nemrun/latest/